COASTSIDE EMERGENCY CORPS

 CONNECTIONS - COMMUNICATION - PROTOCOLS - TRAINING

-Coastside Emergency Corps (CEC) is a volunteer organization made up of Coastside residents from the Santa Cruz County line to the Devil's Slide tunnel and up to Skyline who are trained in one of the following organizations to respond in the event of a major disaster: Community Emergency Response Team (CERT), Amateur Radio Emergency Services (ARES), Large Animal Evacuation, Red Cross, Humane Society, Disaster Airlift Response Team (DART).
+Coastside Emergency Corps (CEC) is a volunteer organization made up of Coastside residents from the Santa Cruz County line to the Devil's Slide tunnel and up to Skyline who are trained in one of the following organizations to respond in the event of a major disaster: Community Emergency Response Team (CERT), Amateur Radio Emergency Services (ARES), Large Animal Evacuation, Shelter Operations, Humane Society, Disaster Airlift Response Team (DART).

 The CEC was formed in 2013 to provide better coordination between the agencies and volunteer organizations that activate during an emergency.
 It was founded by Nick Gottuso, who had been hired as the OES Coastside Emergency Coordinator in response to a 2012 report by the Silicon Valley Community Foundation (SVCF) which noted a lack of coordination and information during the 2011 tsunami threat on the San Mateo Coastside.
 Nick made a lot of progress before transferring to another county department at the end of 2016.
 In late 2017, an interim board of directors was appointed to reestablish and reorganize the CEC.